paulcbauer/courses-big-data-exercise-mannheim/chapter2.md

 <!-- Guidelines for instructions https://instructor-support.datacamp.com/en/articles/2375526-course-coding-exercises. -->
 1. Use `table(data$tweet_created_at_date)` to find out how man observations there are per date.
 2. Then aggregate the dataset and count the observations but now grouping according to the date.
-3. Finally aggregate the dataset according to two variables (`tweet_created_at_date`, `party`), to find how the members of which party tweeted the most across the days.
+3. Now aggregate the dataset according to two variables (`tweet_created_at_date`, `party`), to find how the members of which party tweeted the most across the days.
 4. Since not all the data is shown in the console try out the `filter` function to only show subsets of the data.
+5. Finally, let's try to draw a quick line plot showing the number of tweets for different parties across time.

 `@hint`
 <!-- Examples of good hints: https://instructor-support.datacamp.com/en/articles/2379164-hints-best-practices. -->